Atong Demach: Professional career

 After Miss World, Demach was appointed by the government of South Sudan as Ambassador for Culture.

 In 2013, she was named as brand ambassador for ZTE, a Chinese multinational telecommunications equipment and systems company.
 In 2015 she was appointed as International Public Relations Advisor for Japan Government Agency (JICA).

-Demach is the owner of Demach production, which produce and organize Beauties of South Sudan.
+Demach is the owner of Demach production, which produces and organize Beauties of South Sudan.